 4.1.
 Safeguarding Records: Records users are responsible for safeguarding the integrity, availability, and confidentiality of all records to which they have access.

 4.1.1.
 Access to OCHE records is based on an OCHE business need to know.
 Users must preserve the confidentiality of personal data and other OCHE information, and access records only in a manner consistent with their job function.

 4.1.2.
 Users must report suspected violations to this policy to their manager, Records Steward or the Records Officer.

 4.2.
-Records Divisions in the Office of the Commissioner: There shall be three records divisions within the Office of the Commissioner: the State Board of Regents/Commissioner’s Office Records Division, the Student Financial Aid Records Division, and the Utah Educational Savings Plan Records Division.
+Records Divisions in the Office of the Commissioner: There shall be three records divisions within the Office of the Commissioner: the Board of Higher Education/Commissioner’s Office Records Division, the Student Financial Aid Records Division, and the Utah Educational Savings Plan Records Division.

 4.2.1.
 Records Coordinator: Each records division shall have an identified OCHE Records Coordinator, to provide for scheduling transfers of records to and from the State Records Center, and transfer of permanent records to the State Archives.

 4.2.2.
 Records Custodian: Each records division shall have an identified OCHE Records Custodian to provide for the physical care, maintenance and disposition of inactive records within the business unit.

 4.3.
 Records Ownership and Classification: All records shall have an identified OCHE Records Steward, who is responsible for the identification of records within their business units, they shall provide to the Records Officer pertinent information regarding the records, such as, the purpose, description, arrangement, classification, appraisal, and format of the record copy.